-Different node hardware will require different methods for installing the AREDN® firmware.
-For Ubiquiti devices, your computer's TFTP client will connect to the node's TFTP server in order to upload the firmware image.
+Different radio hardware will require different methods for installing the AREDN® firmware.
+For Ubiquiti 802.11n devices, your computer's TFTP client will connect to the node's TFTP server in order to upload the firmware image.
+For Ubiquiti 802.11ac devices you will follow a separate procedure explained below.
 For Mikrotik and TP-LINK devices, your computer will run a PXE server and the node's remote boot client will download the boot image from your computer.
 For GL-iNet devices, your computer's web browser will connect to the node's web server to upload the firmware image.
 Refer to the specific procedures below for your node hardware.